dotnet/AspNetCore.Docs/aspnetcore/security/authorization/limitingidentitybyscheme.md

 In the preceding code, two authentication services have been added: one for cookies and one for bearer.

 >[!NOTE]
 >When adding multiple authentication middlewares, ensure that no middleware is configured to run automatically.
-You do this by invoking `AddAuthentication` with no arguments.
-If you fail to do this, filtering by scheme doesn't work.
-For example, `AddAuthentication(CookieAuthenticationDefaults.AuthenticationScheme)` makes cookies run automatically.
+Invoking `AddAuthentication` with no arguments ensures that no middleware is configured to run automatically.
+If the app does **not** invoke `AddAuthentication` with no arguments, filtering by scheme doesn't work.
+For example, calling `AddAuthentication(CookieAuthenticationDefaults.AuthenticationScheme)` makes cookies run automatically.

 # [ASP.NET Core 1.x](#tab/aspnetcore1x)